 When the Strawless In Seattle campaign launched, Seattle announced that it would become the largest metropolitan city to fully ban the single-use plastic straw.
-More information about Seattle’s food service packaging requirements can be found here.
+Seattle established rules to address this with food service packaging requirements.

 Seattle may be the first major city to go straw free but Cornwall, England is making a serious effort to become the first county.

 The Final Straw Cornwall campaign was the brainchild birthed after a conversation between a concerned surfer, James Neale and a 69-year-old businesswoman, Pat Smith of Bosinver Farm Cottages.
 The conversation progressed into a proposal that sought to ban all straw usage to address Britain’s growing ocean pollution problems.